Social & Environmental

 - Our unique partnership with the Litchfield Distillery enables us to produce award-winning products, while minimizing our environmental impact.

 - Most bourbon barrels travel long distances, requiring fuel and causing them to dry out.
-We get our barrels within hours of being dumped, enabling us to fill them with maple syrup immediately while the wood is still soaked with award-winning bourbon.
+We get our barrels locally, within hours of being dumped, enabling us to fill them with maple syrup immediately while the wood is still soaked with award-winning bourbon.

 - The cycle then begins again, ensuring no natural resources are wasted while making the best tasting products.